santiberna/santiberna.github.io/content/projects/libstream.md

 ### The Demo

 The plan:
-- Use the AABB of a model to determine which chunks it belongs to, building a 2D grid of cells with entities (I was using `entt` in this project).
+- Use the AABB of a model to determine which chunks it belongs to, building a 2D grid of cells with entities (I am using `entt` in this project).
 - Calculate in which chunk the player belongs to and retrieve all nearby chunks
 - Check the handles for the nearby models
     - If the model is not loaded (which initially isn't), queue it for loading